 As discussed in section 2.4, the recreational minimum size limit for red snapper is 16 inches TL in federal waters and all Gulf states except Texas, where the minimum size limit is 15 inches TL.
 This would continue under Alternative 1.
 For federal waters, this minimum size was adopted to best meet the biological needs of the species, consistent with the rebuilding plan, and the economic and social needs of the associated user groups.
 The inconsistency between the federal limit and the Texas limit may have had, and would continue to have, some adverse effect on economic benefits associated with the resource if the inconsistency reduced progress toward achieving recovery of the stock.
-However, these effects may have been, and may be expected to continue to be, minor because of the small amount of red snapper harvested in Texas waters compared to that harvested elsewhere in the Gulf, assuming the allowance of smaller red snapper in state waters has not resulted in smaller fish also being harvested in federal waters.
-Otherwise, the inconsistency in the minimum size limits may have only resulted in angler confusion or frustration with the need to be aware of and comply with the different standards.
+However, these effects may have been, and may be expected to continue to be, minor because of the small amount of red snapper harvested in Texas waters compared to that harvested elsewhere in the Gulf, assuming the allowance of smaller red snapper in state waters has not resulted in smaller fish also being harvested in angler confusion or frustration with the need to be aware of and comply with the different standards.